kestavoke/cib-digital-tech-ui/README.md

 # cib-digital-tech-ui

-Description: ABSA Corporate and Investment Banking front-end testing
+Description: Corporate and Investment Banking front-end testing

 This is a an Hybrid approach with modularity created for "CIB Digital Tech QA automation assessment" the framework consist of other test automation tools such as:
 - Intelli J IDE